Is going to university worth it?

 As great as it is that uni is becoming more accessible, the one downside (if you can even call it that) is that more people have degrees.
 And if more people have degrees, simply having one no longer makes you stand out from the crowd like it used to.

-So, with close to 50% of young people now going to university, it's fair to say that getting a degree isn't in itself a guarantee of getting a job.
+So, with over 40% of young people now going to university, it’s fair to say that getting a degree isn’t in itself a guarantee of getting a job.

 That’s not to say that a degree has no worth at all.
 As we explained earlier, even job adverts that aren’t for graduate schemes will often ask for a degree.
 And it’s hard to deny that getting a first will impress employers, regardless of what subject it’s in.